Appointments to the South/South-West Hospital Group Board

 Ms Niamh Scannell

-Ms Scannell has 15 year’s experience leading technology research, innovation and early product concept development in the Health Tech industry.
-Her earlier career focussed on large IT systems implementation to support internal operations as well as business process change management.
-At Intel, she led out the Digital Hospital programme, initially with the UK’s National Health Service (NHS) and later expanded the programme across Europe and into the US.
+Ms Scannell has 15 years’ experience leading technology research, innovation and early product concept development in the Health Tech industry.
+Her earlier career focused on large IT systems implementation to support internal operations as well as business process change management.
+At Intel, she led out their Digital Hospital programme, initially with the UK’s National Health Service (NHS) and later expanded the programme across Europe and into the US.

 She secured significant funding to establish the Technology Research for Independent Living (TRIL) Centre in collaboration with the IDA, St James’s Hospital, TCD and UCD.
 She was Director of TRIL.
-She is an Associate faculty member at the Irish Management Institute, member of Enterprise Ireland’s expert review panel and mentor/coach with TCD Innovation Academy, NDRC and DCU Ryan Academy.
+She is a member of Enterprise Ireland’s expert review panel, Industry Advisor to the Insights Centre and volunteers as mentor/coach with TCD Innovation Academy, NDRC and DCU Ryan Academy.
 She is currently a Consultant for Technology Transformation.